Practice Problems

 d.
 None of the above

-2. A 9-V battery is connected to a resistor which consumes 7.22 mW of power.
+1. A 9 V battery is connected to a resistor that consumes 7.22 mW of power.
 Which of the following AC sources would cause the same resistor to consume 7.22 mW of average power?

 a.
 Graph this signal as a function of time.